Randfontein: Environment

 Robinson Lake is situated between the Randfontein Golf Course and the suburb of Robin Park.
 The lake was a former recreational lake filled from water that has been pumped from the Robinson Deep gold mine.
 The lake has a pH of 2.6.
 Water has a natural uranium concentration of 0.0004 mg/L. The Department of Water and Sanitation considers a concentration of 0.07 mg/L safe to drink.
 Robinson Lake has a uranium concentration of 16 mg/L which is more than 220 times safe levels.
 This has resulted in Robinson Lake being declared a radioactive area and it is closed off to the public.
-The general consensus is that this has been caused by acid mine drainage, or AMD.
+The general consensus is that this has been caused by acid mine drainage.
 It is also however now a dangerous area and nothing is being done about the number of people accessing it.